pollyweb-org/pollyweb-docs/4 ⚙️ Solution/20 🧑‍🦰 UI/Brokers 🤵/🤵🅰️ Broker methods/Tokens 🎫 PopToken 🧑‍🦰🐌🤵/🤵 PopToken 📃 handler.md

 # Ask for an action.
 - ONE|What do you need?:
-    - /Set token title
+    - /Set Token title
-    - /Remove token
+    - /Remove Token

 # Execute the action.
 - CASE: